-(iv) Respiratory Gas Analysis
+Respiratory Gas Analysis

 Respiratory gas measurements were collected using an open circuit automated gas analysis system (TrueOne2400, Parvo Medics, Sandy, UT).
-Participants breathed through a two-way valve (Hans Rudolph, Shawnee, KS) attached to a 7450 Series Silicone V2TM Oro-Nasal Mask (Hans Rudolph) for three min at each collection time point.
-Substrate oxidation was calculated using the following equations (Péronnet & Massicotte, 1991), which assume a non-protein RER:
+Participants breathed through a twoway valve (Hans Rudolph, Shawnee, KS) attached to a 7450 Series Silicone V2TM Oro-Nasal Mask (Hans Rudolph) for three min at each collection time point.
+Substrate oxidation was calculated using the following equations (43), which assume a non-protein RER:

-Carbohydrate oxidation $(g/min) = 4.585 \cdot VCO_2 - 3.226 \cdot VO_2$

-Fat oxidation $(g/min) = 1.695 \cdot VO_2 - 1.701 \cdot VCO_2$
+Carbohydrate oxidation (g/min) = $4.585 \times VCO_2 - 3.226 \times VO_2$ Fat oxidation (g/min) = $1.695 \times VO_2 - 1.701 \times VCO_2$

-(v) Muscle Ultrasound
+Muscle Ultrasound

 Session fuel percentile was determined using ultrasonic assessment of the right and left rectus femoris.
 Session fuel percentile provides an estimate of the muscle content of glycogen and other constituents based on the mean pixel intensity of an ultrasound image.
 Ultrasonic imaging was performed with a diagnostic high-resolution GE LOGIQ-e (GE Healthcare, Milwaukee, WI) using a 9L transducer at 8 Hz.
 Images from both rectus femoris muscles were taken in triplicate.
 Ultrasound images were uploaded via DICOM to a secure cloud-based web application (MuscleSound Inc, Denver, CO), which analyzes the echogenicity of the ultrasound image as an estimate of the content of muscle glycogen and other constituents.
-This method has been shown to correlate highly with glycogen content measured by muscle biopsy (Hill & San Millán, 2014; Nieman et al., 2015).
-However, some studies have questioned the validity and utility of this technique (Bone et al., 2021; Routledge et al., 2019).
-In the present study, we investigated whether the MuscleSound® system was able to detect assumed changes in muscle glycogen content resulting from dietary interventions and a 30-km time trial.
-Following recommendations in personal communications with the company, we used the session fuel percentile score, which was implemented after publication of the MuscleSound® position stand on the application of the system (The MuscleHealth Company.
-Position Stand.
-Science and Application, 2018).
+This method has been shown to correlate highly with glycogen content measured by muscle biopsy (29, 44).
+However, some studies have questioned the validity and utility of this technique (45, 46).
+In the present study, we investigated whether the MuscleSound[®] system was able to detect assumed changes in muscle glycogen content resulting from dietary interventions and a 30-km time trial.
+Following recommendations in personal communications with the company, we used the session fuel percentile score, which was implemented after publication of the MuscleSound[®] position stand on the application of the system (47).

-(vi) Resting Metabolic Rate
+Resting Metabolic Rate

-Resting Metabolic Rate was measured by indirect calorimetry using the TrueOne® 2400 (ParvoMedics, Sandy, UT, USA) indirect calorimeter with a ventilated hood system following a 12-hour overnight fast from food, supplements, and medication and a 24-hour abstinence from exercise.
+Resting Metabolic Rate was measured by indirect calorimetry using the TrueOne[®] 2400 (ParvoMedics, Sandy, UT, USA) indirect calorimeter with a ventilated hood system following a 12-hour overnight fast from food, supplements, and medication and a 24-hour abstinence from exercise.
 The first ten min of the 30 min measurement period were used to allow the participants to achieve resting status; the final 15 min were used for analysis.

-(vii) Air Displacement Plethysmography
+Air Displacement Plethysmography